Shoop123/berenet/README.md

 ), dtype=np.float64)

 # Initialize the target outputs for the neural network
-# There must be the same number of rows here as in the training_data
+# There must be the same number of rows here as in training_data
-# There also must be the same number of columns as output neurons for the network
+# There must also be the same number of columns as output neurons for the network
 targets = np.array((
   (1,),
   (1,),